Nic30/hwt/README.md

 # type flattening can be specified by shouldEnterFn parameter
 # target interface can be overriden by _mkFieldInterface function

-# there are other bus endpoints, for example:
+# There are other bus endpoints, for example:
 # IpifEndpoint, I2cEndpoint, AvalonMmEndpoint and others
 # decoded interfaces for data type will be same just bus interface
 # will difer